miladsade96/feip/ReactJS/main.md

 state.
 This is commonly used to switch between different views or user interface elements in response to user input or other events.

+**How to re-render the view when then browser is resized?**
+In React, you can re-render the view when the browser is resized by using a state variable and updating it on resize.
+This will trigger a re-render of the component and allow you to update the layout or other properties based on the new size of browser window.
+You can use the *windowAddEventListener* method to listen for the *resize* event and update the state variable accordingly.

+**What are the lifecycle methods going to be deprecated in React v16?**
+The *componentWillReceiveProps* and *componentWillUpdate* lifecycle methods are going to be deprecated in React v16.
+These methods will be replaced with new lifecycle methods that are more efficient and easier to reason about.
+The new methods are: *getDerivedStateFromProps* and *getSnapshotBeforeUpdate*.

+**Why we need to pass a function to setState?**
+This is because in order to avoid infinite loops.
+If we pass an object directly, it can cause the component to re-render and update the state endlessly.
+By passing a function, we can ensure that the state is updated correctly and avoid these issues.

+**What is React PropType array with shape?**
+The *shape* propType in React allows you to validate an object with a specific shape, while the *arrayOf* propType allows you to validate an array of values.
+The *arrayOf* propType can be combined with the *shape* propType to validate an array of objects with a specific shape.
+This is useful for validating data structures in React components.

 ## React Refs:

 **How to create refs?**